vlang/awesome-v/README.md

 - [action-create-v-docs](https://github.com/marketplace/actions/create-documentation-for-v-modules) - GitHub action to create documentation for V modules.
 - [setup-v](https://github.com/marketplace/actions/setup-vlang) - GitHub action to install and use V in your workflow.

+### GitHub templates

+- [v-project-basement](https://github.com/ArtemkaKun/v-project-basement) - A basement for every V project, that contains universal minimum GitHub CI scripts and issue templates for a V project.

 ### IDEs with V

 - [Vide](https://github.com/IsaiahPatton/Vide)